-• A fun winter camping project for adventure lovers
+- A fun winter camping project for families

-Here is a simple method on how to make an igloo with ICEBOX® igloo maker:
+Here’s a breakdown how to make an igloo with ICEBOX® igloo maker:

-• The Center: To make sure your igloo is perfectly circular, jam the pick of the ICEBOX® igloo maker into the place where it will be centered.
+- The Center: In order to ensure that your igloo is perfectly circular, jam the pick of the ICEBOX® igloo maker into the center point of your igloo.
 Then adjust the length of the pole accordingly.
-For example, if you want an 8-foot igloo, your pole should be extended to four foot.
+For example, if you want an 8-foot igloo, your pole should be extended to four feet.

-• The Ramp: Shovel snow inside of the ICEBOX® mold and start layering your blocks around the circle with the help of the ICEBOX® igloo maker, making a slight ramp as you go up so that the ice bricks can stack up on top of each other in a continuous spiral.
-The adjustable pole can be lengthened and shortened to make sure the blocks are correctly angled to form a stable and solid catenary arch.
-Make sure you pat in the ice so that it joins together nicely at the edges.
+- The Ramp: Shovel snow inside of the ICEBOX® mold and start layering your blocks around the circle.
+With the help of the ICEBOX® igloo maker, make a slight ramp as you go up so that the ice bricks can stack up on top of each other in a continuous spiral.
+The adjustable pole can be lengthened and shortened to make sure the blocks are correctly angled to form a stable and solid arch.
+Make sure you pat in the ice so that it joins together nicely around the edges.

 - The Dome: As the wall rises, you can remove the outer panel from the mold as it is no longer needed to prevent the snow from falling out.
-As you start making the dome, you can take out the yellow panel as well leaving only the inside panel.
+As you start making the dome, you can also take out the yellow panel, leaving only the inside panel.
 To create the dome, hold the panel in place and pack snow from the outside.

-• The Doorway: Digging a tunnel at the bottom of your igloo helps keep the cold out but you can also cut out a door from the wall if you want.
-The entrance acts as a cold trap while the interior will hold any heat generated inside.
+- The Doorway: Digging a tunnel at the bottom of your igloo is the best way to keep the cold out but you can also use a cut out a door, if you prefer.
+Cutting a door out of the wall and adding the cold trap will also hold your heat inside.

-Your igloo is now complete and fully functional.
-For added strength, you can spray some water onto the igloo so that ice can form on the outside and holds the igloo even more firmly in place.
+Your igloo is now complete and fully functional!
+For added strength, simply spray some water onto the outside of the igloo.
+This helps ice to form, thereby holding the igloo even more firmly in place.